The attorney-client privilege is fundamental to fairness and balance in

 The Attorney-Client Privilege Protection Act of 2007

-The Attorney-Client Privilege Protection Act of 2007 (S. 3217 and H.R.
+The Attorney-Client Privilege Protection Act of 2007 (S. 186 and H.R.
 3013) was re-introduced in the Senate by Senator Arlen Specter (R-PA) in June 2008 and referred to the Committee on the Judiciary.
-Senators Joseph Biden (D-DE), Lindsey Graham (R-SC), John Kerry (D-MA), John Cornyn (R-TX), Mark Pryor (R-AK), Elizabeth Dole (R-NC), Mary Landrieu (D-LA), Thad Cochran (R-MS), Thomas Carper (D-DE), Claire MCaskill (D-MO), Dianne Feinstein (D-CA), Jim Webb (D-VA) are co-sponsors of the Senate bill.
-Senator Specter had previously introduced this legislation as S. 186.
+Senators Joseph Biden (D-DE), Lindsey Graham (R-SC), John Kerry (D-MA), John Cornyn (R-TX), Mark Pryor (R-AK), Elizabeth Dole (R-NC), Mary Landrieu (D-LA), Thad Cochran (R-MS), Thomas Carper (D-DE), Claire MCaskill (D-MO), Dianne Feinstein (D-CA), Jim Webb (D-VA) were co-sponsors of the Senate bill.
+Senator Specter had previously introduced this legislation as S. 3217.

 H.R.
 3013, the bill's identical House counterpart, was introduced in the House by Representative Bobby Scott (D-VA) on July 12, 2007 and passed out of the House Judiciary Committee on August 1, 2007.
 H.R.
 3013 passed the House with no serious opposition on November 12, 2007.